sysunite/coffeescript-style-guide/README.md

 bar = () -> # No
 ```

-In cases where method calls are being chained and the code does not fit on a single line, each call should be placed on a separate line and indented by one level (i.e., two spaces), with a leading `.`.
+In cases where method calls are being chained and the code does not fit on a single line, each call should be placed on a separate line and (by default) indented by one level (i.e., two spaces), with a leading `.`.
+Identing may be skipped as long as the code remains clear (in the case of builders this may be preferable.

 ```coffeescript
 [1..3]